 Trivia Questions and Answers on Compression Springs

 Q) What is the most common and recognizable spring type?
-A) Compression springs are typically the most common and recognizable spring type.
+A) Compression is typically the most common and recognizable type.
 They come in a huge range of different styles, which adds to the fact that they are considered as being universal and so readily available.

 Q) What are the active coils and dead coils in a compression spring?
 A) The active coils are the number of coils within a spring which actively participate in providing spring force.
-The dead coils are the number of coils within a spring which do not actively participate in providing spring force, generally associated with the ends of the spring.
-Active coils and dead coils add up to the total number of coils in a spring.
+The dead coils are the number of coils which do not actively participate in providing spring force, generally associated with the ends of the spring.
+Active coils and dead coils add up to the total number of coils.

 Q) What is the force exerted by a spring called?
 A) It is called a "restoring force".
-It always acts to restore the spring toward equilibrium.
+It always acts to restore toward equilibrium.

 Q) What determines the stresses of a compression spring?
-A) The dimensions, the load, and the deflection requirements determine the stresses of a compression spring.
+A) The dimensions, the load, and the deflection requirements determine the stresses.

-Q) What happens when you put a load (the force applied to a spring that causes deflection) on a compression spring?
+Q) What happens when you put a load (the force applied that causes deflection) on a compression spring?
 A) The load makes the compression spring shorter.
 However, the spring pushes back against the load and tries to get back to its original length.

 Q) What are the two most important factors which what determine how long a spring will last, or its "life"?
 A) Stress and stress range.